-Defamation or false statements
+6.5 Defamation or false statements

 The liability for defamation or false statements applies to electronic communication just as it does to more traditional forms of communication.
-Anyone who e-mails a libellous or false e-mail message or posts such a message on the Internet will be responsible for it and liable for any damage it causes to the reputation of the victim.
+Anyone who e-mails a libellous or false e-mail message or posts such a message on the Internet will be responsible for it and liable for any damage in accordance with the Defamation Act 2013 for causing or likely to cause serious harm to the reputation of the victim.